In order to have Heathen hearts made into a "print" book not just an ebook, I have gone to Amazon's Createspace.

 our bed… if any of our private life, made it into print, how did you put it?
 “I

-the privacy of our own room gets out, I will skin you alive and,
+the privacy of our own room gets out, I will skin you alive and,” What was

 it?
 “Wear your hide as an apron”?”